 - AFMAA Identification Statement – to declare that the submissions will be your own work

-- AFMAA Interview Question – to provide a response to the interview question
+- AFMAA Interview Questions – to provide a response to the interview questions

 - Use your practice sessions to ensure that your device setup is recording your responses correctly, with both audio and video

 - This is an opportunity for you to practise your interview and communication skills before doing the formal AFMAA Interview submission.
 Be sure to check out the AFMAA Interview Tips.

 - The practice sessions are not saved and will not be part of your application file.
 However, you can review your responses to see how you look and sound.